Music in the Public Schools

 It turned out that one of our folk dancer friends, Lorraine Goldman, was a phenomenal fund raiser.
 She taught us how to create a "Needs Assessment" so we could learn what the individual music teachers actually needed – this one needed sheet music, that one needed violins, the other one needed 2 trumpets and a trombone etc. With this information in hand, she approached people she knew, local banks and other large businesses, and said “Look.
-Ortiz Middle School needs a trumpet that costs ‘x’.
-Would you donate ‘x’ number of dollars for this purpose?”
+Ortiz Middle School needs 2 trumpets that costs $2000 apiece.
+Would you donate $2000 for one of these trumpets?”
 Using this “bridal registry” model, she raised a lot of money which the Rebekahs gave directly to the teachers.

 Now, after all these years, we have attended and enjoyed innumerable school music events.
 The kids have far surpassed that early “Twinkle, Twinkle Little Star”.
 We’ve watched and listened as 60 middle school kids played quite difficult classical music in the Ortiz Orchestra.
 We have been especially proud of our annual Roland Villa awards program which recognizes kids who show particular talent or dedication.
 (We were all devastated when Roland passed away, much much too early.)